mirrorriver/mirrorriver.github.io/index.md

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: home
-title: Glad you could make it

 ---

-Thanks for stopping by.
-This is the web site for William O'Neill.
+Thanks for stopping by and I'm glad you could make it.

 In my day job, I'm the co-founder and VP of Engineering for Quiq, a great startup in Bozeman, MT.
 I love what I do and I'm blessed to be a part of this amazing company.
 Best.
 Job.
 Ever.
 I'll stop talking about